Praqma/web-alliance/_pages/gatherings.md

 12.15
 {: .agenda-time }
-Jenkins Configuration as Code - a real success
+Jenkins Configuration as Code
 {: .agenda-name }
+A road to automating the automation server
+{: .right }

 13.00
 {: .agenda-time }